TD22057/insteon-mqtt/docs/mqtt.md

    - 'fast' is 1 if the mode is fast, 0 otherwise
    - 'instant' is 1 if the mode is instant, 0 otherwise

+Manual state output is invoked when a button on the device is held down.
+Manual mode flags are UP or DOWN (when the on or off button is pressed and held), and STOP (when the button is released.
+Manual template variables are name, address, and:

+   - 'manual_str' = 'up'/'off'/'down'
+   - 'manual' = 1/0/-1
+   - 'manual_openhab' = 2/1/0

 Input state change messages have the following variables defined which can be used in the templates: